vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 $ cf bind-service greeting-service config-server
 $ cf bind-service greeting-service service-registry
 ```
 You can safely ignore the _TIP: Use 'cf restage' to ensure your env variable changes take effect_ message from the CLI.
-We can just start the `greeting-service`.
+We don't need to restage at this time.

-4) If using self signed certificates, set the `CF_TARGET` environment variable for the `greeting-service`.
+4) If using self signed certificates, set the `CF_TARGET` environment variable for the `greeting-service` application.

 ```bash
 $ cf set-env greeting-service CF_TARGET <your api endpoint - make sure it starts with "https://">